Jack Kelly Sr. (rower): Repeat at the 1924 Olympics

 In 1924, Kelly and Costello repeated their success, winning the double-scull event at the Summer Olympics in Paris.
 This made Kelly the first rower to win three Olympic gold medals and one of the most famous and successful athletes of his generation.

 Personal life

 After a long courtship, Kelly married Margaret Katherine Majer (1898–1990) in 1924, daughter of German immigrants.
-Well known herself in the world of sports, she was the founder of Women's sports in the University of Pennsylvania.
-Majer's family was Lutheran and she converted to Catholicism prior to the marriage.
+Well-known in the world of sports, she founded women's sports at the University of Pennsylvania.
+Majer's family was Lutheran, and she converted to Catholicism before the marriage.
 They had four children: Margaret "Peggy" Katherine (1925–1991), John "Kell" Brendan Jr. (1927–1985), Grace Patricia (1929–1982) and Elizabeth "Lizanne" Anne (1933–2009).